web-dev-carolina/headless-cms/README.md

 A headless content management system for future Web Dev Carolina client projects built on the MERN stack.

 # Setup
-Steps for running this app in a local environment will be found here.
+Steps for running this app in a local environment:\
+1. Enter 'api' directory and run `npm start`
+2. Enter `cms-app` directory and run `npm start`

 # Features
 All features implemented at the moment.